-My boss had a radio on in his office (again, this is the early 2000’s) and I drifted in to see if there was anything to learn.
-The news was chattering about terrorist attacks and reporting (thankfully false, as it turned out) that a number of commercial airliners were still in the air.
-Some reports were trickling in of Pennsylvania but nothing concrete.
+My boss had a radio on in his office (again, this is the early 2000’s) and I drifted in, numb, to hear if there was anything to learn.
+The news was going on about terrorist attacks and reporting that a number of commercial airliners were still in the air (thankfully false, as it turned out).
+Some reports were trickling in out of Pennsylvania but nothing concrete.
 What we thought we knew was that being in the city, any building could still be a target.
 At the time, no one knew that there would be no further planes hitting buildings.
 Being on the 19th floor of a skyscraper in the city made you, at least in the panic of the day, a potential bulls-eye.
 More than once I thought about our proximity to the landmark Empire State Building and Flatiron building, both only a few blocks away, and what that could mean.

 Minutes turned to hours and at some point my boss, ever the pragmatist, pointed out that it might be a good thing to pull some money out of his bank account before stuff really went to hell.
 I joined him and, once again, noticed the strange quiet on the streets.
 No sirens, no cars, and none of the usual street noises that are present during the day.

-We passed by a shameless (but creative and entrepreneurial) homeless guy on the street who wanted to make people believe that the large, domed blue aircraft warning lights he had in his possession were from the top of the WTC, jarred loose in the attack, and could be ours for $15.
+I remember we passed by a shameless (but creative and entrepreneurial) homeless guy on the street who wanted to make people believe that the large, domed blue aircraft warning lights he had in his possession were from the top of the WTC, jarred loose in the attack, and could be ours for $15.
 Where he actually got them from on such short notice is beyond me.
-After we got some money from the ATM we got a slice of pizza from the nearby pizzeria but being too shaken up, I didn’t end up eating that much.
+After we got some money from the ATM we got a slice of pizza from the nearby pizzeria but I was too shaken up to eat.

-Back at the office someone had procured a black and white TV, plugging it in near the south-facing window.
-It was bizarre seeing the live footage on the TV on the screen and the reality outside the window immediately behind it.
-Side by side they seemed like different events entirely.
+Back at the office someone had pulled out a black and white TV, plugging it in near the south-facing window.
+It was bizarre seeing the live footage on the TV on the screen and the reality outside the window literally in view right behind it.
+Side-by-side they seemed like different events entirely.
 One was some far-away news event on our TV screen, the other was a visceral tragedy unfolding outside our building.

 We spent the afternoon wandering around, unsure of what to talk about.
 We were in a strange new upside-down world and were were all in shock trying to process it all.
 Eventually, around the dinner hour, the city’s tunnels, roads, and trains were reopened and everyone who lived out of town (or chose to leave it that day) shambled out of the city in a daze.
-I made it to my commuter train to head back to the house I rented in Cortlandt Manor, about an hour away.
-In the train, in the seat facing me, I saw dusty people who had apparently been much closer than I was.
-The evidence of the attack was all around the train in the dirty clothes and the facial expressions of its passengers.
+I made it to my commuter train to head back home.
+In the train, in the seat facing me, I saw dusty people who had been much closer than I was.
+The evidence of the attack was all around the train in the dirty clothes and the shell-shocked facial expressions of its passengers.

 I made it to my house that night and dropped my stuff on the couch.
 I picked up the phone and started making the rounds, calling friends and family to tell them everything was okay.
 My then-girlfriend/now-wife was relieved to hear from me and we talked for a while about the events of the day.
 It was the first time we had been able to communicate with each other since the previous night.
 We take our constant contact for granted these days.
-Facebook, texting, Snapchat, and email.
-In 2001, we were in the digital stone age as far as personal communication was concerned.
-I wonder how different that day would have been if we had these things back then.
+Facebook, texting, Snapchat, Facetime, and Instagram.
+It was the digital Stone Age as far as interpersonal communication was concerned.
+I imagine how different that day would have been if we had these things back then.
 I threw a blank VHS tape in the machine and just hit record to capture the reported chaos of the day.

-When you passed people on the street, instead of them throwing a shoulder down to plow past you, you sometimes got eye contact.
-For a brief moment in Manhattan’s history, and one that wouldn’t last, people became more humane to one another.
+When you passed people on the street, instead of them throwing a shoulder down to plow past you, you sometimes got eye contact for the first time.
+For a brief moment in Manhattan’s history, and one that unfortunately wouldn’t last, people became more humane to one another.
 The shared tragic experience brought everyone closer by an inch and it was kind of nice.

 I had intentions of going to the site of the WTC to see it up close and to pay my respects but I was told emphatically by co-workers who had that it was a bad idea and I shouldn’t.
 I took their advice and haven’t been to Ground Zero ever since.
 The closest I came was for a Halloween party in Manhattan in 2001.
 As I drove into the city I kept looking up to that blank part of the sky where the towers had been.
 Like everyone else, it felt empty and bizarre and would take some time to fully absorb.

 It was sobering to look at the photos for the first time.
 They took me back to that moment and brought back the awful memories of that day.
 Even your “higher end” disposable cameras were not known for producing photographs with anything you’d describe as razor sharp clarity.
-They have an almost aged quality to them and, due to some photographic phenomenon resulting from the cheap plastic lens, the WTC buildings seem to be much further off in the distance than they appeared to us at the time or in our memories today.
-All told, there’s only 5 good ones in the whole set but I choose not to parade them about on the internet.
-Frankly it seems morbid to me.
-Today, I looked on the photographer’s website and was relieved that he must feel the same as they are not on display among the rest of his work.
+They have an almost aged quality to them and, due to some photographic phenomenon resulting from the cheap plastic lens, the WTC buildings appear much further off in the distance than they appeared to us at the time or in our memories today.
+This will give you an idea.
+Here’s a picture someone else took of the Twin Towers, with the Empire State Building in the foreground:

 The confusion, anger, horror, and uncertainty of that day will never truly go away for anyone who was around back then.
 Everyone remembers where they were and what they were doing.
 The buildings have been rebuilt, families have made their peace, America has grown up, and time has marched on.
-Fifteen years later the memories are still fresh.
+More than fifteen years later, the memories are still fresh.
 In some ways it feels like it was last week.